-- Log in to any school computer to access a large range of available applications as well as the internet, or to access the internet via personally owned devices if a subject teacher has given permission to do so - Create, save and access their work from their own private area on any computer in school. - Send and receive e-mails to their own school e-mail address from within school and at home - which can be used to contact teachers, fellow students or external recipients.
-The school also sends out notices and reminders to students from time to time by e-mail, so we encourage all students to regularly check for new messages. - Access the school Virtual Learning Environment (VLE) both in school and from home, where lesson resources, web links, homework details and interactive activities from individual subjects are accessible. - Access the Google Suite of web based applications; including Google Drive, where online storage is available to share work between home and school. - View their homework on Show My Homework - Access Microsoft Office 365 to install their own copy of Microsoft Office on up to 5 personal computers at home. - Access SIMS Learning Gateway to view relevant school information (such as current timetable and attendance information). - Once your child has started with us, parents will also be given access to both SIMS Learning Gateway to view information about their child, including timetables, attendance, achievement and behaviour and Show My Homework.
+- Log in to any school computer to access a large range of available applications as well as the internet, or to access the internet via personally owned devices if a subject teacher has given permission to do so - Create, save and access their work from their own private area on any computer in school. - Send and receive emails to their own school email address from within school and at home which can be used to contact teachers, fellow students or external recipients.
+The school also sends out notices and reminders to students from time to time by email, so we encourage all students to regularly check for new messages. - Access the school website both in school and from home, where learning resources, web links including our homework app are accessible. - Access the Google Workspace of web based applications; including Google Drive and Google Classroom, where online storage is available to share work between home and school. - View their homework on Satchel One. - Access Microsoft Office 365 to install their own copy of Microsoft Office on up to 5 personal computers at home. - Parents will have immediate access to our online payment system, which can be used to put funds on your child's catering account and to pay for educational visits and other items. - Once your child has started with us, parents will also be given access to our Parent Progress View to view information about their child, including, attendance, achievement and behaviour.